What is I2P?

 While these two network overlays can be similar at first glance, they are quite different:

-- I2P uses garlic routing, which is different from Tor’s.
-Onion routing carries a message as a single entity, while I2P divides it into encrypted parts;
+- I2P uses garlic routing, which is different from Tor’s onion routing.
+Onion routing carries a message as a single entity, while I2P divides it into encrypted parts.
+This makes it harder for hackers to spy on you because even if they intercept one fragment of your data, it won’t be useful without the others (and that’s without even considering the fact that all the data packets are encrypted).

 - I2P is primarily a dark web tool as opposed to Tor, where the primary function is to browse the web anonymously.
-But it also has dark web access functionality.
+But it also has dark web access functionality and can allow you to visit dark web sites if you wish to.

 While I2P and Tor are useful for cases when you need extreme anonymity, they slow down your traffic.
 Besides, that level of privacy is not essential for everyday usage.
 For daily safety, downloading a VPN is a much simpler and more effective solution, even if you use those two network overlays already.

-A VPN provides strong encryption and preserves your privacy by hiding your IP.
+A VPN provides strong encryption and preserves your privacy by hiding your IP address.
 It also routes your encrypted traffic via remote servers, so no one can intercept it.
 Moreover, it is extremely easy to use and doesn’t reduce your speed significantly.

 Secure up to six devices with one account; protect your privacy with NordVPN.